 How to get to the Black Sea?

 Four airports in the region have frequent flights from Istanbul.
 It is better to arrive there by plane and get assistance for your travels.
 If you drive around Turkey, you can drive over Gumushane, Erzurum, Safranbolu, and Amasya cities to reach the coast.
 Those drives offer spectacular views of the Black Sea Mountains.
-There is only one train operating in between Ankara and Samsun that you can take as well; however, please double-check the timetables of the train before booking a ticket.
+There is only one train operating in between Ankara and Samsun that you can take as well; however, please double-check the train's timetables before booking a ticket.
 Busses are quite popular in this region, and you can find bus tickets from almost every city of Turkey, but traveling can take longer than a day to get to a coastal city.

 South East Anatolia